Russia

 Tags

-By admin, 30 June, 2023
+By Ian Stewart, 30 June, 2023

 Drones have played a key role on both sides in the conflict in Ukraine.
 While much attention has focused on Ukraine’s acquisition of UAVs from Turkey and Russia’s reliance on Iranian UAVs, less has been said about how small, mass market drones have been procured from the commercial market.
 Da-Jiang Innovations (DJI), a Chinese mass producer of quadcopters and one of the world’s leading companies in quadcopters, has seen its products become ubiquitous as Ukrainian and Russian forces fight trench-by-trench for control of the country.